The EU Settlement Scheme: EU Settled and Pre-Settled Status

 The process for applications made under the EU Settlement Scheme is online.
-An app is available to use for those who have access to a compatible android phone.
+An app is available to use for those who have access to a compatible device.

 Those making an application through the app will be able to scan their identity documents and will be able to use their National Insurance number as evidence of their residency in the UK, with the Home Office then making relevant checks with the HMRC, DWP, etc.